edsu/inkdroid.org/_posts/2016-10-23-materiality-and-sociality.md

 together.

-At any rate, Law along with Latour and Callon helped establish Actor Network Theory, which took a quick look at in my [last post].
+At any rate, Law along with Latour and Callon helped establish Actor Network Theory, which I took a quick look at in my [last post].
 In the 90s he started moving away from the idea of ANT being a theory as such, and cited his collaborative work with Mol as being one of the reasons for this shift.
 It appears that this article was the second collaboration, at least in their